Finnish bread: Reikäleipä

-Popular commercial rye bread

-Vaasan Ruispala (lit. rye piece) is Finland's most popular bread according to the company.
-It is similar to reikäleipä but caters for an easy single-portion meal with a smaller size and rectangular shape.
-It borrows from the German rye bread tradition with a more humid and greasier texture than is traditional in Finland, and is made as a pre-cut pair of two halves which preserves the humidity inside but can still be easily separated.

-Two competing products are Fazer's Ruispuikulat (a newer competitor) which are oblong in shape, and Oululainen's Reissumies (preceding the Vaasan formulation by about a decade) which are round.
-Both are distinctly more traditional in formulation than Ruispala, mainly changing the size and shape of a traditional reikäleipä.

 Jälkiuunileipä

 In western Finland, people used to bake a lot of bread at a time, but rarely.
 In the east, they used to bake less, but at least weekly.
 The old tradition was that all bread in the house for the year was baked over a few days, in a large oven that took a long time to cool.
 Jälkiuunileipä (lit. 'after-oven bread') could still be baked in the residual heat.
 The longer baking time in the lower temperature gives it a darker color, higher density and hardness than regular rye bread, comparable to a fruit cake.
 In addition to the traditional reikäleipä shape, there are also rectangular variations available.

 Crispbread

 Crispbread (näkkileipä) is leavened rye bread that is dried into a thin crisp.
 They are sometimes made using sourdough.
 Crispbread is very common throughout the Nordic countries and if stored properly will not spoil for a long time.
 A variant of crispbread is a thin sour rectangular crisp called hapankorppu.
 Rectangular crispbread is often associated with schools and other institutions, for example the Koulunäkki and Kunto brands.